PavanRangani/docs/docs/prd/tax/tax.md

 ### Disable Payment

 - Payments can be disabled if required.
 When its disabled all payments of `Federal` and `States` will be deleted.
-- When payment is disable, `Audited`, `Summary Information` and `Carryforward` will be reset and won't be shown in General section
+- When payment is disable, `Audited`, `Summary Information` and `Carryforward` will be reset and won't be shown in General section.

 ### Enable Payment